How to get the right money-making ad targeting from Audience Insights

 (Audience Insights – Activity)

-According to the dashboard, I can see that most of the target audience in “baseball” interest use iPhone or iPod to browse on Facebook.
+According to the dashboard, most target audience in “baseball” interest use iPhone or iPod to browse on Facebook.

-That’s very interesting to know because phone users are usually very casual and outright sell them something hardly ever works unless they happen to be looking for whatever you are selling in the back of their mind while waiting for their food to be ready at McDonald’s.
+That’s interesting to know, because phone users are usually very casual and outright sell them something that hardly ever works unless they are looking for whatever you are selling in the back of their mind while waiting for their food to be ready at McDonald’s.

 What they like to buy

-In the purchase tab, you will see what type of products your target audience likes to buy, personally I don’t know how accurate this information is but I think it’s definitely worth a try.
+In the purchase tab, you will see what type of products your target audience likes to buy.
+Personally, I don’t know how accurate this information is, but I think it’s worth a try.

 (Audience Insights – Purchase)

-According to Audience insights, my target audience likes to buy subscription services (Netflix?) and food & drink, but what concerns me is that they barely spend on Sports and outdoors but the target interest I use for this is “baseball”, oh boy, I am going to have a hard time selling something to these people.
+According to Audience insights, my target audience likes to buy subscription services (Netflix?) and food & drink, but what concerns me is they barely spend on sports and outdoors.
+But the target interest I use for this is “baseball”, oh boy, I will have a hard time selling something to these people.
 Haha.

-These are some of the good insights that Audience Insights tool has to offer, you can play around with it and see what might interest you.
+These are some of the good insights that the Audience Insights tool has to offer.
+You can play around with it and see what might interest you.

 How to use Audience Insights tool (step-by-step)

-Getting started with Audience insights tool is kinda easy (because it’s free), you can find it by clicking on the 3 bar on the higher left corner of your ad management dashboard.
+Getting started with the Audience insights tool is easy (because it’s free), you can find it by clicking on the 3 bar on the higher left corner of your ad management dashboard.

 Now that you’ve clicked on it, you will see a drop down menu like this.
 Just go ahead and click on “Audience Insights”